Ever-ww/Ever-ww/README.md

 ## 欢迎来到Ever的主页 👋
+- 🔭 I’m a student
+- 🌱 I’m currently learning LLM
+- 📫 How to reach me: 1093769043@qq.com

 <!--
 **Ever-ww/Ever-ww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.